List of works produced by Hanna-Barbera: Live-action television films and specials

+Poochinski: July 9, 1990; 20th Century Fox Television Adam Productions; Pilot of an unrealized live-action comedy TV series starring Peter Boyle.; Produced as Bedrock Productions.;

+The Dreamer of Oz: The L. Frank Baum Story: December 10, 1990; Spelling Entertainment Adam Productions; Produced as Bedrock Productions.

 Direct-to-video movies

 The Greatest Adventure: Stories from the Bible

 The Greatest Adventure: Stories from the Bible was an animated film series about three young adventurers—Derek, Margo and Moki—who travel back in time to watch biblical events take place.
 Thirteen video cassettes were released between 1985 and 1992.